-Another crew member had never been here and joined us on the walk – I chatted to him and discovered that he’s from Shetland!!
-A dot right next to my dot on the map.
-He told me that he met one other Orcadian in Australia, and at the time I didn’t ask who; after all, there are 20,000 of us.
+One of the crew had never been here and joined us on the walk – I chatted to him and discovered that he’s from Shetland!!
+A tiny dot right next to my tiny dot on the map.
+He told me that he met one other Orcadian in Australia, and at the time I didn’t ask who; after all, there are 20,000+ of us.
 Well would you believe it, who do I see commenting on a friend’s Facebook status a week later but this guy!
-And it turns that’s who he was talking about!
+And it turns out that’s who he was talking about!

 As we were about to leave the inlet, a cockatoo landed close to our heads and the next thing we knew, the Shetlander was feeding it crackers.
 We spent far too long photographing the bird and laughing as Desiree tried to catch its attention after it landed on Jonno’s arm!
 Just look at its cheeky face.

 However it was time to find somewhere to stop for the night, and I was distraught when we stopped in the middle of a rough sea.
-The captain apologised in advance that it was probably not going to be a great night – where they normally stopped overnight was even worse.
+The captain apologised in advance that it was probably not going to be a great night – where they normally stopped overnight in an inlet was apparently even worse.

-For someone who doesn’t get seasick, I wasn’t too worried, and we had dinner upstairs as we watched the sunset.
+For someone who doesn’t get seasick, I wasn’t too worried about being on open water (after all, how many rough journeys have I had in Scotland?!
+Australia couldn’t be that bad!), and we had dinner upstairs as we watched the sunset.

 Then we gathered around downstairs for a chat, and it all went downhill from there.
 Eventually I had to excuse myself and went to lie down, and I never did get back up.
 I don’t know how well others fared, but that was NOT a good night for me!

 The next morning, our first stop would be Whitehaven Beach.
-You have to get here early before the tides change and it makes the trail harder to access by boat – unfortunately this means it can get pretty crowded because all the tours are doing the same thing.
+You have to get here early before the tides change, as it makes the beach trail harder to access by boat – unfortunately this means it can get pretty crowded because all the tours have to do the same thing.

 After the short trail to the lookout, you can go down onto the beach itself.

-The beach is unique in that it’s made up purely of silica instead of sand (another place like this being Lake McKenzie on Fraser Island).
+The beach is unique in that it’s made up purely of silica instead of sand (like Lake McKenzie on Fraser Island).
 This means it’s incredibly soft sand and was kind of hard to walk through!

 Also the water is so clear here, it’s unbelievable! (ignore my lion’s mane though, Jesus!
 What happened there?!)
 We even saw a little shark, although stupidly I had left my underwater camera at the other end of the beach and I didn’t manage to get a good picture of it.

-It was much better.
-Still not the clear waters you expect from the Great Barrier Reef (I know, this is technically not the GBR, it’s the fringing reef) but you could actually see some colour in the coral and there were lots and lots of fish.
+It was much better than the first attempt.
+Still not quite the clear waters you expect from the Great Barrier Reef (I know, this is technically not the GBR, it’s the fringing reef) but you could actually see some colour in the coral and there were lots and lots of fish.
 We even saw a sea turtle from the boat which got us very excited, but no one found it while snorkelling!

 “Oh no,” he said.
 “You’re doing a really good job, keep going!”

-Well this was interesting.
-What was even more interesting was when we reached the marina with its maze of breeze blocks, and I HAD TO NAVIGATE THROUGH IT WITHOUT CRASHING.
-I only handed the wheel back to the captain to park the boat.
+Well… this was interesting.
+What was even more interesting was when we reached the marina (I literally drove from the islands to the marina – that’s a long way!!) with its maze of breeze blocks, and I HAD TO NAVIGATE THROUGH IT WITHOUT CRASHING.
+I only handed the wheel back to the captain when it came time to park the boat.